 - Lightning strike victims carry no electrical charge and should be attended to immediately.

-Source: Federal Emercency Management Agency (FEMA)
+Source: Federal Emercency Management Agency (EMA)